The Connection Between Ancestral Diets and Healthy Skin

 Remove high oxalate and high lectin plant foods

-Minimise refined carbohydrates
+Minimize refined carbohydrates

 Remove seed oils from your diet

-Eat nutrient dense animal foods rich in bioavailable vitamins and minerals
+Eat nutrient-dense animal foods rich in bioavailable vitamins and minerals

 Outside:

-Avoid seed oil based skincare
+Avoid seed oil-based skincare

-Choose products made with grass fed and finished tallow
+Choose products made with grass-fed and finished tallow

 Support your skin barrier with gentle natural ingredients